lindig/pauls-law/README.md

 * distance 2 in meters and time 2 in seconds

 So each line captures two performances _of the same athlete_ over two distances.
-The same athlete may have more entries in this filer:
+The same athlete may have more entries in this file:

     2025,m,22D90C393F79EC2180C6427A5F6FA0BE,45,1000,179.7,2000,391.8
     2025,m,22D90C393F79EC2180C6427A5F6FA0BE,45,1000,179.7,5000,1047
     2025,m,22D90C393F79EC2180C6427A5F6FA0BE,45,2000,391.8,5000,1047

 ## The Paul Constant